animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-If the POJO Function method’s return type is `void`, then the `hasResult` attribute is automatically set to `false`.
+If the POJO Function method's return type is `void`, then the `hasResult` attribute is automatically set to `false`.
 Otherwise, if the method returns a value, the `hasResult` attributes is set to `true`.
-Even for `void` method return types, the `GemfireFunction` annotation’s `hasResult` attribute can be set to `true` to override this convention, as shown in the `functionWithContext` method shown previously.
+Even for `void` method return types, the `GemfireFunction` annotation's `hasResult` attribute can be set to `true` to override this convention, as shown in the `functionWithContext` method shown previously.
 Presumably, the intention is that you will use the `ResultSender`